-|In May 1942, two Czechoslovak paratroopers sent by the government in exile in London carried out the assassination of Reinhard Heydrich, the Bohemian puppet state's Nazi overseer.
+|In May 1942, two Czechoslovak paratroopers sent to Prague by their government in exile in London carried out the assassination of Reinhard Heydrich, the Nazi overseer of Czechoslovakia.|

-Sadly, on realising there was no escape, the resistance fighters committed suicide.
+On realising there was no escape, the resistance fighters committed suicide.

 The dramatic story is retold in a museum housed in the crypt of the church where the final events took place, entitled the National Memorial to the Heroes of the Heydrich Terror.

 Photos from the period and explanations recount a heroic, sad, and at the same time, frustrating story.

 The Heydrich assassination led to many innocent people, including almost the entire inhabitants of a village, Lidice, paying with their lives.